mseminatore/bintools/cisc/README.md

 ## Instructions

+Instruction opcodes are 8-bits in length and include zero or more bytes containing operands.

 Instruction | Description
 ----------- | -----------
 ADD | A <- A + memory
 ADDI | A <- A + immediate
+SUB |
+AND |
+OR |
+NOT |
+XOR |
 LDA | load A from memory
 LDAI | load A from immediate
 LDX | load X from
 CALL | branch to a subroutine
+PUSH | push one or more registers onto the stack
+STA | store A
+STX | store X
+POP | pop one or more registers from the stack
 RET | return from subroutine
 RTI | return from interrupt
 JMP | unconditional branch